vgslavov/dev_ref/effective_c++.md

   iterators and function objs. as they are modeled on ptrs in C)
 * `pass-by-ref-to-const` is preferred in `OO C++` and especially in `Template C++`
+* things to remember
+    * rules for effective C++ programming vary, depending on the part of C++ you are using

 ### Item 2: Prefer consts, enums, and inlines to #defines